CPP Ultimate Guide – Eligibility, Payment Dates, Withdrawals & More

 The best rule of thumb I’ve found is from CPP expert Doug Runchey:

 Each year of work when you made the full CPP contribution is worth about $30 per month on your CPP cheque.
+Consequently, if you made 50% of the full contribution, then that’s worth about $15 per month.

 In order to understand how much CPP you’re entitled to, you first have to wrap your head around the fact that it all depends on how much you paid into it.

-Each year that you work in Canada the government basically says, “Ok, we want you and your employer to save for your retirement.
-In order to ensure that you don’t have to eat dog food after your working years are behind you, we’re going to force your employer to hold back 5.7% of your gross income AND make those same employers also pay the equivalent of 5.7% of your salary.
+Each year that you work in Canada the government basically says, “OK, we want you and your employer to save for your retirement.
+In order to ensure that you don’t have to eat dog food after your working years are behind you, we’re going to force your employer to hold back 5.95% of your gross income and make those same employers also pay the equivalent of 5.95% of your salary.

 BUT, we’re only going to take that money up to a certain point.
 That point is called the Year’s Maximum Pensionable Earnings (YMPE).
-In 2022 the YMPE was $64,900, and the basic exemption was $3,500.
-That means that if you earned 64,900 or more, both you and your employer kicked in $3,499.80.”
+In 2023 the YMPE is $66,600 and the basic exemption is $3,500.
+That means that if you earn $66,600 or more, both you and your employer kick in $3,754.45.”

-You’ll find that CPP contributions and future CPP payments are all based off of that YMPE figure that the government sets each year.
+You’ll find that past CPP contributions and future CPP payments are all based off of that YMPE figure that the government sets each year.

-It takes 39 years of full YMPE contributions to garner the full or “maximum CPP”.
+It takes 39 years of full YMPE contributions to garner the full or “maximum CPP.”

-If you didn’t quite make it to 39 years of full YMPE contributions between the ages of 18 and 65, don’t worry too much as most Canadians don’t collect anywhere near the maximum CPP.
+If you didn’t quite make it to 39 years of full-YMPE contributions between the ages of 18 and 65, don’t worry too much, as most Canadians don’t collect anywhere near the maximum CPP.

 How to Get the Maximum CPP: Dropout Years

-• The CPP is calculated using the amount of contributions that you made during the 47-year stretch between turning 18, and turning 65.
+- The CPP is calculated using the amount of contributions that you made during the 47-year stretch between turning 18, and turning 65.
 (If you take CPP at 65, you can also extend your contributory period to 70.)

-• The CPP administrators are going to let you have a “dropout period” where you can erase the 8 years of your lowest contributions to CPP.
+- The CPP administrators are going to let you have a “dropout period” where you can erase the 8 years of your lowest contributions to CPP.
 For some people this will be the first 8 years of their career, for others it will be early retirement years or career sabbaticals.

-• Keep in mind that the YMPE changes every year.
+- Keep in mind that the YMPE changes every year.
 For example, back in 2009, it was $46,300.
 The government is going to track your progress on meeting the YMPE each year, and it will show on your CPP Statement of Contributions.

 Under these rules, if you can get to 39 years of YMPE, you will be entitled to the maximum CPP payment each month.
 For each of those 39 years that you were below the full YMPE, your payment will be proportionately reduced.